jeannepietropaoli/weather-app/README.md

 ## Skills to practice

-- Fetching data from an API, exploit and render it
+- Fetching data from an API, exploit it and render it
 - Using asynchronous code (promises and async/await)
+- Clean code (organizing code into factories, no magic numbers, minimise nested conditions, good naming...)

 ## Features